You will not believe how many comics there are on this list. No. Seriously.

 Silver Screen Completionist

-Technically, this issue was collected in 2014 as “Teenage Mutant Ninja Turtles Original 1990 Motion Picture Special Edition.”
+Technically, this issue was collected before in 2014 as “Teenage Mutant Ninja Turtles Original 1990 Motion Picture Special Edition.”
 It had the main issue, new digital coloring, as well as a host of backmatter.
 But it’s long, long out of print and was really just a deluxe, bound version of the original comic.

 It should be noted too that there are actually two different versions of this comic: one from Mirage and one from Archie.
 OK, two from Archie but the content is basically identical save for a different style of coloring - painted vs flat - and colorist.
 The Mirage trade was in B&W and had additional bonus backmatter while the Archie version was bare-bones and, as I just said, in color.